rickchangch/go-practice-playground/README.md

 # Go-practice-playground

-provide a repository to record the practice progress of Golang and write down some annotation for the common usage of code syntax.
+provide a repository to record the practice progress of Golang.
+Furthermore, annotate some notes for the usages of common syntax statements and featured syntax of Golang.

 ## Folder structure
-reinitialize

 ``` text
 ├─── scripts
 │ ├─── complile_protoc.sh      # shell script for `protoc ...`